 - 1 cup frozen peas

 - Turn on the Saute function.
 Heat the oil until shimmering.
 Saute the onions, carrots, and celery until softened, about 7 minutes.
-Season lightly with the thyme and salt and pepper, to taste, as they cook.
+Season lightly with the salt and pepper, to taste, as they cook.
+Add in the thyme and red pepper, too.
 Stir in the garlic the last 30-60 seconds.
 Stir in the flour and cook for 1-2 minutes.

 - Stir in the wine, broth, tomato paste, and soy sauce until smooth, scraping the brown bits off the bottom.
 Bring to a simmer and cook for about 2 minutes.
 Turn off the Saute function.
 (Freezing instructions begin here.)